DouweHorsthuis/sas/SAS-Course-part-2-out-of-4.md

 ### Merging tables with extra matching Column Names

-If you have tables that have column names that match, SAS will overwrite the value for each subsequenct table.
+If you have tables that have column names that match, SAS will overwrite the value for each subsequent table.
 So only the last table that is referenced will have their value stored.
 This can be a problem as shown in the example below.
-By using the `(rename=OrgColumnName=NewColumnName))` statement you can preverent this overwriting.
+By using the `(rename=OrgColumnName=NewColumnName))` statement you can prevent this overwriting.

 ![](images/image-264731960.png)